adrianofaus/pipex_ecole42/README.md

 * [The Project](#the-project)

 ## Introduction
-This projects made me understand a bit deeper two concepts that I already knew: the redirections and the pipes.
+This project made me understand a bit deeper two concepts that I already knew: the redirections and the pipes.
 This was an introductory project.

 ## Skills that I have improved
 - Imperative programming